vercel/next.js/docs/basic-features/script.md

 }
 ```

 Sometimes it is helpful to catch when a script fails to load.
-These events can be caught with the `onError` property:
+These errors can be handled with the `onError` property:

 ```jsx
 import Script from 'next/script'